 Signs that Baby has Tongue Problems

-• Baby makes clicking sounds while breastfeeding, indicating a bad suction.
+The baby makes clicking sounds while breastfeeding, indicating a bad suction.

-• Baby keeps popping off the breast.
+The baby keeps popping off of the breast.

-• Baby keeps pushing the breast out of his/her mouth when trying to latch on. (tongue thrust).
+The baby keeps pushing the breast out of his/her mouth when trying to latch on. (tongue thrust).

-• Baby seems to have an unusually large or small tongue.
+The baby seems to have an unusually large or small tongue.